 - You may decide not to ejaculate into your partner’s mouth or not to have someone ejaculate into your mouth.

 - You may decide to avoid oral sex during menstrual periods.

 - Look after your mouth.
 The likelihood of becoming infected through giving oral sex increases if someone has bleeding gums, ulcers, cuts or sores in the mouth.
 Don’t brush your teeth or floss just before oral sex.

-- Have regular sexual health screening.
-This will identify if you have any sexually transmitted infections, which may increase the likelihood of you passing HIV on to an HIV-negative partner, and reduce the likelihood of you acquiring HIV if you are HIV-negative.
+- Have regular sexual health screenings.
+This will identify if you have any sexually transmitted infections, which may increase the likelihood of you passing HIV on to an HIV-negative partner, and reduce the likelihood of you acquiring HIV if you are HIV negative.